Teaching Winter Term Courses

 - As Eric Bauer, Assistant Professor of Biology notes, “The very rapid pace of a Winter Term means that students do not have time to ponder the material or to form complex new mental frameworks.
 At best, whatever they learn one day must be put into use the next day.
 Sometimes it may even be as short as an hour later.
 In a normal semester a student may have days to really engage with a tough new idea.”

 - Opportunities to critically reflect on those activities.
-Reflection and metacognition continue to be important to successful learning; the Winter Term format offers both in- and out-of class opportunities for students to “take stock.”
+Reflection and metacognition are important to successful learning, and the Winter Term format offers both in- and out-of class opportunities for students to “take stock.”
+Help students consider the purposes and relevance of the content, activities, and assignments – by connecting them to course goals, other content they’ve studied, contemporary society, and/or themselves.

 - Instructor enthusiasm and interest in students and their learning.
 Since its earliest iteration in 2012, students in Professor Olivia Choplin’s French Theatre course have raved about their experience reading, producing, and performing a French play (in French!) helped them connect to passions that they might not have had the time to pursue at Elon while also challenging them.

 - A collegial classroom environment.
 While creating a classroom climate that is welcoming and inclusive is always important, the compressed format of Winter Term often means that students can get to know each other quickly and well over the fourteen-day semester.
+Because students can help one another learn and because positive social interactions can increase motivation, considering having students discuss and work together in small groups and teams to leverage the benefits of community.
+During the pandemic it may be even more important to intentionally find ways to increase motivation and feelings of belonging and demonstrate your concern for students’ learning and well-being.
 Prof. Thurman observed that when her students became comfortable with one another, “they take ownership of the material, and take greater responsibility for their own learning.”
 For ideas about how you can foster a supportive and engaging environment, see CATL’s classroom climate page.

 How can I give meaningful grading and feedback (and get enough sleep)?